 Send your official transcripts to Undergraduate Admission.

 All first-year applicants should submit official transcripts for all high school and college coursework completed.
 When fall term grades are available, use your application's mid-year report form and submit these.
 First-year applicants must all submit final high school transcripts before school begins, showing your high school graduation date.

 Transfer students must also submit transcripts from each college or university attended.

-Have your standardized test scores sent to the Office of Undergraduate Admission.
+Have your standardized test scores sent to Undergraduate Admission.

 First-year applicants should submit either SAT or Act exam scores.
 Scores must be submitted directly from the College Board (SAT) or the American College Testing Program (ACT), or may be self-reported on your application.